Land0fChocolate/NewEmeraldRomHack/README.md

 - Trace: copies the opponent’s highest rated ability that the user doesn’t already have.
 - Receiver: copies fainted ally’s strongest ability that the user doesn’t already have.
-- Neutralising Gas: Neutralises other Pokemon abilities unless it is a banned ability like Stance Change.
 - Mummy: replaces all the contact attacker’s abilities with just the Mummy ability.
 - Wandering Spirit: replaces each respective ability with the attacker if hit by a contact move unless it is a banned ability.
-- Neutralizing Gas: Nullifies other Pokemon abilities.
+- Neutralizing Gas: Nullifies other Pokemon abilities unless it is a banned ability like Stance Change.
 User abilities still active.
 - Shell Armor/Battle Armor: Also reduces damage of neutral effective moves by 25%.
 - Sand Veil: Increases Sp.Def instead of evasion by one stage.
 - Snow Cloak: Increases Defense instead of evasion by one stage.